ltacke/full-stack-cen-template/deployment.md

-# FastAPI Project - Deployment
+# Full-Stack CEN Template - Deployment

-This Readme will describe the deployment on OpenShift
+This Readme will describe the deployment on OpenShift.

-## Our journey to a successful deployment
+## Our journey to a successful deployment 🏁

 The steps should be performed in this exact order.